peterzimon/docs-api/handlebars-themes/helpers/functional/get.md

 It can also be used to perform a 'read' query that fetches one specific **author**, **post** or **tag** if the relevant *resource field* - E.g. **id** or **slug** is provided as an attribute.

-**Please note**: This is a powerful tool, that has the potential to be overused and cause problems on a blog.
+**Please note**: This is a powerful tool, that has the potential to be overused and cause problems on a site.

 ### Simple Examples